Reach Tall But Duck Small

 Respectively, there are those who are shorter.
 You might be surprised, but I envy short people sometimes, being able to slip through places that I cannot.
 I also tend to forget that there are things that seem obvious to me – such as laying a key on top of a shelf that I can easily see that they may not be able to.
 Or living in a house where the spices are so high up over the stove that they can’t reach them.

-My grandmother was a whopping five foot even.
+My grandmother was a whopping five-two.
 She used to have a stool in the kitchen so that she could reach things on high shelves, and phone books on her seat in the car so she could see over the steering wheel.
 I will admit that her height did come in handy when she wanted to kick you in the shins for not listening.

 In recent years I’ve seen kitchens that had cabinets specially designed for people of shorter stature.
-Very cool designs, these cabinets are mounted on special rails that slide or ‘bend’ down to a height that the person can use them and then spring loaded so they can easily be put back into place.
+Very cool designs, these cabinets are mounted on special rails that slide or ‘bend’ down to a height that a person may then use them, and then spring-loaded so they can easily be put back into place.
 Amazing and creative!

 One other advantage about being small that I’ve learned from my children, there are places to hide that I had completely forgotten about.
 Such as my keys being hidden in small places behind the entertainment center where I would never in a million years think to look.

 It may be a small and tall world, but I’m very glad we all get to live in it together.
-Otherwise, we wouldn’t have such a diversity in inventions and unique perspectives to things.
+Otherwise, we wouldn’t have such diversity in inventions and unique perspectives on things.

 So a big “Yay” to the Short and a “Yay” to the tall and a “Hooray” to everyone in-between!
 Happy Twisted Thursday!